HarmoniqaOrg/Quantoro/README.md

 2.  **Task B: Regime-Aware Enhancement**
     - Enhances the baseline model with a dynamic risk framework based on market regimes.
-    - Uses a **50-day vs. 200-day Simple Moving Average (SMA) crossover** on the SPY ETF to identify "Risk-On" and "Risk-Off" states.
+    - Uses an `EnsembleRegimeDetector` that combines a trend-following (SMA) model and a volatility (Mean Reversion Speed) model to produce a continuous "Risk-Off" probability.
-    - The optimizer adjusts its parameters (e.g., `cvar_alpha`, `lasso_penalty`) to be more defensive during "Risk-Off" periods and more aggressive during "Risk-On" periods.
+    - The optimizer dynamically adjusts its parameters based on this probability, becoming more defensive in turbulent markets.

-3.  **Task C: Alpha-Aware Integration**
+3.  **Task C: ML-Driven Alpha Integration**
-    - Integrates alternative data to generate alpha and further enhance portfolio returns.
+    - Integrates alternative data and machine learning to generate alpha signals.
-    - Sources fundamental signals (e.g., P/E Ratio, ROE) from the Financial Modeling Prep (FMP) API.
+    - A LightGBM model is trained on FMP signals and momentum features to predict 63-day forward returns.
-    - The optimizer's objective function is modified to simultaneously minimize CVaR and maximize exposure to these alpha signals.
+    - The optimizer's objective function is modified to simultaneously minimize CVaR and maximize exposure to these ML-generated alpha scores.

 ---